 FROM ITALY TO AMERICA

-The Jacuzzi trek to America started in 1907, when Valeriano and Francesco Jacuzzi, the second- and third-born sons of Giovanni and Teresa Jacuzzi, immigrated to Washington to work on the railroad.
-A warmer climate beckoned and the pair eventually made their way to southern California.
-Years later, they were joined by four other brothers and eventually all went to work in the aviation industry.
+The Jacuzzi trek to America started in 1907, when my grandfather, Valeriano, and his brother Francesco immigrated to Washington to work on the railroad.
+A warmer climate beckoned and they eventually made their way to southern California.
+Years later, they were joined by their four brothers and eventually all went to work in the aviation industry.
 Soon they would make American history.

-In 1911 their father, Giovanni, a skilled wood worker and vineyard farmer joined them.
-Two weeks was enough to convince him that his sons would never go back.
-He then returned to Italy with Valeriano to gather up the rest of the family.
+In 1911 my great grandfather, Giovanni a skilled woodworker and vineyard farmer, joined them.
+Two weeks was enough to convince him that my grandfather and his brothers would remain in California.
+My grandfather and great-grandfather returned to Italy to gather up the rest of the family.

-World War I intervened and the trip was delayed until the war’s end.
-During this time, Valeriano had met Giuseppina and fell in love, married and had their first child.
-Valeriano's new family, parents and remaining siblings departed from Italy in 1920.
+World War I intervened and their trip was delayed until the war’s end.
+During this time, my grandfather had met my grandmother, Giuseppina, fell in love, married and had their first child.
+My grandparents, great-grandparents and remaining siblings departed from Italy in 1920.